mosaicml/examples/examples/resnet_imagenet/README.md

 You're done.
 You can skip the rest of the instructions except [using Mosaic recipes](#using-mosaic-recipes).

-## Get started without the MosaicML platform
+## Get started without the MosaicML Cloud

 ### Prerequisites